Facebook

 In my years of brewing kombucha at home, I have encountered two instances of mold on my scoby.

-First: Kombucha fermentation area too close to dog food bag.
+First: Kombucha fermentation area is too close to the dog food bag.

-Second: Left my brew untended for months without a tight lid, which is appropriate for longer breaks.
+Second: I left my brew untended for months without a tight lid, which is appropriate for longer breaks.

 Both instances were completely my fault and totally avoidable.
 When a healthy brewing routine is kept and the fermentation area clean is clean, kombucha brewers shouldn’t experience mold.